 Description

 This recipe will teach you how to make fresh homemade ravioli (from scratch!) with step-by-step instructions & video.
 I’ve also included a creamy, 5-ingredient cheese filling with basil.
-For timing, my method is broken down into 4 steps: making pasta dough, making the cheese filling, rolling the pasta dough into sheets and finally: assembling the ravioli.
+For timing, my method is broken down into 5 steps: making pasta dough, followed by the cheese filling, rolling the dough into sheets and finally: assembling & cutting the ravioli.
 See storage options (at the end of the recipe) for chilling and freezing ravioli for future use.
-Don’t forget to read my notes and tips below!

 Notes & Tips:

-• Ravioli Yield: You’ll get approximately 16-32 ravioli from this recipe, depending on how large you make them and if you do 1 or 2 rows of filling during the assembly.
-It’s enough for 4 ppl as a light first course or main meal- you would know this best.
+- Ravioli Yield: ~16-32 ravioli, depending on size and whether you do 1 or 2 rows of filling per sheet.
+It’s enough for 4 ppl as a light first course or main meal.

-• Make space.
-You’ll need a large, clutter-free work surface to roll out the pasta dough.
-The kitchen table is ideal.
+- Make space.
+A large, clutter-free work surface is ideal to roll out the pasta dough.
 Don’t overlook this tip.
-Rolled out pasta sheets can measure up to 3ft. long!
+Pasta sheets can measure up to 3ft. long!

 Ingredients